SapphireDb/SapphireDb/README.md

 Build amazing reactive applications with realtime data synchronization and get the best results of your project.
 SapphireDb should serve as a self hosted alternative to firebase and also gives you an alternative to SignalR.

+SapphireDb is an extension for Asp.Net Core and EF Core and creates a generic API that you can easily use with different clients.
+This enables you to rapidly develop amazing applications.

 Check out the documentation for more details: [Documentation](https://sapphire-db.com/)

 <p align="center">